ARMmbed/mbed-os-example-sockets/README.md

 ## Selecting the network interface

 This application is able to use any network interface it finds.

-Please see the Mbed OS documentation for [selecting the default network interface](https://os.mbed.com/docs/v5.10/apis/network-interfaces.html).
+The interface selections is done through weak functions that are overridden by your selected target or any additional component that provides a network interface.

-For example, building on Ethernet enabled boards, you do not need any further configuration.
+If more than one interface is provided the target configuration `target.network-default-interface-type` selects the type provided as the default one.
+This is usually the Ethernet so building on Ethernet enabled boards, you do not need any further configuration.

 ### WiFi